 Dr Sandra Scott is one of the UK’s most experienced media psychiatrists.
 After studying at Bart’s for her MBBS in medicine, she trained as a psychiatrist at the Maudsley Hospital in South London.
 Her work has included family therapy, cognitive behavioural therapy, acute adult psychiatry and neuro-psychiatry.

-Her media career began with the BBC2 series Confidence Lab, after which she was invited to consult for many high profile factual and reality entertainment series including I’m a Celebrity, Get Me Out of Here!, Hell’s Kitchen, Dancing On Ice and 71 Degrees North.
-Within the factual genre, programmes include Sex – The Great Debate, Tomorrow’s World, Supersize Superskinny the ground-breaking documentary Boys Alone, Second Chance and Inside the Mind of ...Mao, in which she also took a presenting role.
+Her media career began with the BBC2 series Confidence Lab, after which she was invited to consult for many high profile factual and reality entertainment series including I’m a Celebrity, Get Me Out of Here!, Made in Chelsea, Hell’s Kitchen, Dancing On Ice, and 71 Degrees North.
+Within the factual genre, programmes include 4 Goes Mad, Sex – The Great Debate, Tomorrow’s World, Supersize Superskinny the ground-breaking documentary Boys Alone, Second Chance and Inside the Mind of ...Mao, in which she also took a presenting role.